AntonUBC/kaggle_wnv_prediction/README.md

   - Linear Boosting (XGBoost)
   - Ridge Regression (Sklearn)
   - Lasso (Sklearn)
-- Gradient Tree Boosting and Neural Network classifiers were trained on stacked data to obtain two sets of predicted probabilities of WNV incidence.
+- Gradient Tree Boosting (XGBoost) and Neural Network (Lasagne) classifiers were trained on stacked data to obtain two sets of predicted probabilities of WNV incidence.
 Neural Net classifier was implemented using a multilayer perceptron with three hidden layers and dropout for regularization.

 - predictions of second stage models were combined using a geometric mean